-Certain nuclei, such as for example 1H, 13C, 15N, and 31P possess an angular momentum.
+Certain nuclei, for example 1H, 13C, 15N, and 31P, possess an angular momentum.
 The energy levels associated with nuclei of different spin angular momentums can be separated in high magnetic fields.
-The spin will align along the field and absorption of electromagnetic radiation of the appropriate frequency (radio waves), then induce a transition.
+The spin will align along the field and absorption of electromagnetic radiation of the appropriate frequency (radio waves) then induce a transition.
 When the nuclei revert to their equilibrium state, they emit radiation that can be measured.
 Most importantly, the precise frequency of the emitted radiation is dependent on the environment of the individual nuclei.
-The environment of a particular nucleus affects the frequency of the emitted radiation.
 These different frequencies are referred to as chemical shifts.
-NMR spectra are further complicated by scalar coupling between neighboring nuclei that is apparent from the splitting of individual signals (Fig. 7.13.13; Keeler, 2005).
+NMR spectra are further complicated by scalar coupling between neighboring nuclei that is apparent from the splitting of individual signals (Fig. 7.13.15; Keeler, 2011).